-The de facto authorities of South Ossetia close crossing points towards Tbilisi controlled Georgia frequently for a variety of reasons.
+The de facto authorities of South Ossetia frequently close crossing points towards Tbilisi controlled territory for a variety of reasons.
 In every instance it directly hinders freedom of movement principles, which is precisely the aim of the closures.
-Typically “security reasons” are cited, but by far most of the time there is no imminent threat at play.
+“Security reasons” are typically cited, but by far most of the time there is no imminent threat at play.

 This page follows developments of crossing point closures (and reopening) to provide insight in scale and impact on humanitarian circumstances such as medical aid and so on.
 It reads with most recent update on top, as a monthly summary.

-There are five crossing points for passage of locals between South Ossetia and Tbilisi controlled Georgia.
-Two of them have been permanently closed in recent times: Ergneti and Khelchua.
-The three others have become target of whimsical closures.
-Since 2018 the Odzisi (or "Razdakhan") crossing near Akhalgori is a so called "customs checkpoint".
+There are five crossing points between South Ossetia and Tbilisi controlled Georgia, of which three can be considered "general" crossing points: Sinaguri, Karzmani and Akhalgori/Odzisi.
+They have become target of whimsical closures in recent years, and have been mostly closed since fall 2019.
+Furthermore, Ergneti is only used for emergency situations (such as medical aid) or transfer of arrested people.
+Zardiantkari-Khelchua was opened in October 2015 as a "simplified" crossing point for a dozen local residents in order to access their farmland on the other side of the ABL.
+Since 2018 the Akhalgori/Odzisi (or "Razdakhan") crossing is a so called "customs checkpoint".
 An obvious attempt of South Ossetia to establish an "(international) state border".
-This is the most used crossing due to its proximity to Tbilisi, with roughly 400 civilians passing per day under normal circumstances according to European Union Monitoring Mission (EUMM) sources.Map loading, please wait ...
+This is the mostly used crossing due to its proximity to Tbilisi, with roughly 400 civilians passing per day under normal circumstances according to European Union Monitoring Mission (EUMM) sources.Map loading, please wait ...

 A 40 year old Georgian citizen living in Akhalgori died in hospital after having been denied access to Tbilisi controlled territory by South Ossetia de facto authorities.
 Local doctors could not diagnose him for two days in Akhalgori hospital, Radio Tavisupleba explains, before he was transported in unconscious condition to the Tskhinvali hospital.
 South Ossetia de facto authorities keep the crossing point near Akhalgori closed for citizens seeking (urgent) medical aid, which has cost the life of various citizens.